 Experts usually recommend pasteurization to ensure food safety, especially for infants and young children.
 However, no scientific research supports Little Spoon’s claim about the benefits of cold pressure.

-They do not use any additives, preservatives, colors, or stabilizers.
-They are also United States Department of Agriculture certified organic by California Certified Organic Farmers.
-They are also Non-GMO Project verified.
+The company states it does not use any additives, preservatives, colors, or stabilizers.
+California Certified Organic Farmers have given the brand United States Department of Agriculture (USDA) certification.
+Little Spoon also writes it is Non-GMO Project verified.

-Although not exclusively plant-based, Little Spoon’s meals for toddlers and young children use eggs and meat that are hormone- and antibiotic-free.
-They are also humanely raised.
+Although not exclusively plant-based, Little Spoon’s meals for toddlers and young children use hormone- and antibiotic-free eggs and meat from humanely-raised animals.

-Little Spoon let their customers pick a meal plan on their website.
-The meals are preprepared and come ready to eat.
+Little Spoon lets its customers pick a meal plan.
+The meals are pre-prepared and arrive ready to eat.

-They charge a flat rate of $5 for Babyblends orders and $6 for Plates orders.
+The company charges a flat rate of $2.99 for Babyblends orders and $5.99 for Plates orders.